-Timesheets can be exported individually od in a bulk.
-Each one can be exported from its view by clicking Print/Export link on the sidebar.
+Timesheets can be exported individually or in bulk.
 From the employee view, you can export selected or all timesheets in one file.
 The activities in them will be grouped together.
-The button to export selected timesheets will appear if you select at least one timesheet.
+The button to Export selected timesheets will appear if you select at least one timesheet.

 Generally, reporting for EU funded projects includes travel expenses.
 That is, if you want them covered by the grant they need to be well documented and justified.
-Right after you click Travel reports you will see the list of all trips under the auspice of this project.
-Reporting travels can be tedious so AdminProject will help in keeping the documents in one place and generate a report.
+Right after you click Travel reports you will see the list of all trips under this project.
+Reporting travels can be tedious, so AdminProject will help in keeping the documents in one place and generating a report.

 After clicking on Add a new travel a travel form will appear where you should fill:

 You will need see the list of reported travels with cost per trip at the end of each row.
 Travel data can be edited at any time.